ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-4-1.md

-# The Importance of Assessing Your Current Approach to Goal Setting When Seeking to Refine Your Strategies

 Goal setting is a powerful tool for personal and professional growth.
 It provides us with direction, motivation, and a sense of purpose.
 However, not all goal-setting approaches are created equal.
 In order to maximize our chances of success, it is crucial to periodically assess and refine our strategies.
 This chapter explores the importance of evaluating our current approach to goal setting and highlights key considerations when seeking to refine our strategies.